AWSinAction/apigateway/README.md

 1. Using CloudFormation
 2. Using CloudFormation, [Swagger / OpenAPI Specification](https://openapis.org/specification) and the AWS CLI
-3. Using CloudFormation, [Swagger / OpenAPI Specification](https://openapis.org/specification) and the [Amazon API Gateway Importer](https://github.com/awslabs/aws-apigateway-importer)
+3. Deprecated: ~~Using CloudFormation, [Swagger / OpenAPI Specification](https://openapis.org/specification) and the [Amazon API Gateway Importer](https://github.com/awslabs/aws-apigateway-importer)~~

 ### Using CloudFormation